What is the kippah?

 PS: how do you keep the kippah on your head?

-The Jewish Museum Berlin has published a nice blog post on this frequently asked question: Michal Friedlander (2013), How do you keep the kippah on your head?
-Question of the month for the exhibition “The Whole Truth”.
+The Jewish Museum Berlin has published a nice blog post on this frequently asked question: Michal Friedlander (2013), How does the kippah stay on the head?
+Question of the month for the exhibition "The Whole Truth."